AAlhendi1707/countToFPKM/README.md

  - `meanFragmentLength` a numeric vector with mean fragment lengths, which can be calculated using the
    [CollectInsertSizeMetrics(Picard)](https://broadinstitute.github.io/picard/command-line-overview.html#CollectInsertSizeMetrics) tool.

 The `fpkmheatmap()` function provides users with a robust method to generate a FPKM heatmap plot of the highly variable features in RNA-Seq dataset.
-It takes an FPKM numeric matrix which can be obtained using `fpkm()` function as input.
-By default using Pearson correlation - 1 to measure the distance between features, and Spearman correlation -1 for clustering of samples.
-By default log10 transformation of (FPKM+1) is applied to make variation similar across orders of magnitude.
-It uses the var() function to identify the highly variable features.
-It then uses Heatmap() function from the 'ComplexHeatmap' package to generate a heatmap plot.

 ## Installation
 ```r